brianberns/Bernsrite.Flogic/README.md

 let proofOpt = Derivation.tryProve [1..10] premises goal
 ```

-This works by negating the goal and deriving a contradiction, as follows:
+This works by negating the goal and deriving a contradiction.
+In this case, `proofOpt` will hold the following steps:

 |  # | Formula                           | Meaning                                      |
 |---:|-----------------------------------|----------------------------------------------|